 Cordyceps for cancer?

 These crazy looking mushrooms are known for their remarkable anti-tumor properties.
-Studies show they are great for fighting and preventing cancer in dogs.
+Studies show they are effective at preventing and treating cancer in dogs.

-Cordyceps also helps with lung function during heavy exercise which boosts performance and increases endurance.
-Because it’s a great supplement for the respiratory system it’s also known to relieve allergies and calm asthma.
+Cordyceps also supports lung function during heavy exercise, boosting performance and endurance.
+Because it’s a great supplement for the respiratory system, it’s also known to relieve allergies and calm asthma.
 Cordyceps is the perfect addition for active dogs and those with respiratory issues.

-Furthermore, cordyceps aids in liver detoxification which helps maintain healthy liver function.
+Furthermore, cordyceps supports liver detoxification, helping maintain healthy liver function.
 This mushroom is also a good choice for supplementing a dog with kidney disease.
 Unfortunately, because of the processed diet, many dogs and especially cats will battle kidney disease.

 Cordyceps are also helpful for the following: